 - Locate the setup.exe and double-click its icon.
 The installation wizard is activated.

-- Select the Advanced option and click Next.
+- Select one of the following options and click Next:

 - Select Use an existing configuration file (optional) to copy the configuration of one machine, to all other installations of the SR Service on different machines in the same deployment.
 In the Location field, enter the location of the existing configuration file and click Next.